Zilliqa/zq2/docs/state_migration.md

 # State Migration Guide

 With version `v0.19.0` the block chain *State* is now stored in RocksDB.

+The entire *State* is now structured in a hierarchy:
+- L1: volatile in-memory cache.
+- L2: on-disk RocksDB database.
+- L3: existing SQLite database.

+An ad-hoc *lazy* migration is performed in the background whenever a state is missing in RocksDB and found in the SQLite database i.e. missing from L2 and found in L3.

-This guide explains how to migrate your state from the previous storage format to RocksDB.
+This guide explains how to migrate the previous state into RocksDB, by replaying the blocks and writing the relevant state to RocksDB.
+This exploits the [State Sync](docs/fetching_blocks.md) process.

 ## Migration Steps

 1. Stop the node.
 2. Restore the state from a previous checkpoint.
-3. Configure the node to perform state-sync.
+3. Configure the node to perform state-sync/state-migration.
 4. Restart the node.
-5. Verify that the state-sync completed successfully.
+5. Verify that the state-sync/state-migration completed successfully.

 In short, the state migration process exploits the state-sync feature to migrate the state using a previous checkpoint as a starting point.